DARPA-ASKEM/terarium/packages/ocr_extraction/README.md

 ## OCR Extraction

-These environment vars needs to be defined using specific platforms:
+These environment vars need to be defined when using specific services:

 Azure
 ```